 Flyway Forests Reforestation Program

-DU’s new Flyway Forests program is designed to restore bottomland hardwood forests on private lands in the lower Mississippi River valley, tributaries, and adjacent counties by planting trees to help capture significant amounts of carbon.
-DU is partnering with Land and Water Corp to implement this program on private lands with private equity funding.
-Land and Water Corp is a founding member of Flyway Forests and is a family-owed and operated land, equipment, and services company based in Colorado.
+1. DU’s new Flyway Forests program is designed to restore bottomland hardwood forests on private lands in the lower Mississippi River valley, tributaries, and adjacent counties by planting trees—helping to capture significant amounts of carbon and support wildlife.

 bottomland_hardwoods5.jpg